 Direction

-After the tour, you can stroll a short distance through the courtyard garden, which stretches about a kilometre from the Schlossplatz up to the Veste.
-The grounds date back to 1682.
-More than 60 tree species such as the rare yellowwood tree or the primeval sequoia and around 350-year-old woody plants make the garden something special.
+After the tour, you can take a short stroll through the Hofgarten, which stretches around one kilometre from the Schlossplatz up to the Veste.
+The garden dates back to 1682.
+Over 60 tree species, such as the rare yellowwood tree or the primeval sequoia, and trees that are around 350 years old make the garden something special.
 Here you can also discover the bronze equestrian statue of Duke Ernst II and the Duke Alfred Fountain.
-If you feel like it and have time, the Natural History Museum on the northern edge of the Hofgarten is an interesting destination.
+If you have the time and inclination, the Natural History Museum on the northern edge of the Hofgarten is an interesting destination.

-The Coburg dukes were known for their scientific interest and their passion for collecting.
-They gathered stuffed birds, special stones and exotic woody plants and thus laid the foundation for the museum in 1844.
+The Coburg dukes were known for their interest in science and their passion for collecting.
+They collected stuffed birds, special stones and exotic trees and shrubs, laying the foundations for the museum in 1844.
 In 1914, the collection moved into the purpose-built building in the Hofgarten.
-Today, on an exhibition area of 2,400 square metres, guests can admire more than 700,000 collection items such as minerals, fossils, native and exotic animals and plants as well as learn about the history of prehistoric man and peoples.
+Today, visitors can admire more than 700,000 collection items on an exhibition area of 2,400 square metres, including minerals, fossils, native and exotic animals and plants as well as the history of prehistoric man and peoples.

 Park 6